GDPR Amendment to Partner NOC Agreement

 Print or Save

-This amendment (the “GDPR Amendment”) to the Partner NOC Agreement is entered into by and between cPanel, Inc. (“cPanel”) and Partner NOC, as that term is defined in the Partner NOC Agreement (“Partner NOC”).
+This amendment (the “GDPR Amendment”) to the Partner NOC Agreement is entered into by and between cPanel, L.L.C. (“cPanel”) and Partner NOC, as that term is defined in the Partner NOC Agreement (“Partner NOC”).
 This GDPR Amendment shall be effective as of June 8, 2018 (the “Amendment Effective Date”). cPanel and Partner NOC may be referred to as a “Party” and collectively as the “Parties” for purposes of this GDPR Amendment.

 WHEREAS, the Parties entered into a Partner NOC Agreement (the “Partner NOC Agreement”);